Murder of Pamela Mastropietro

 Pamela Mastropietro was an 18-year-old Italian woman who was last seen on 29 January 2018.
 She was murdered soon after in Macerata, Marche.
 Her murderer, a Nigerian migrant drug dealer named Innocent Oseghale, was convicted and sentenced to life in prison with 18 months of isolation in May 2019.
 The sentence was confirmed on appeal in October 2020.
 The murder caused public outrage, anger, as well as anti-immigrant sentiment in Macerata.
 Her death has been cited as a motive for the shooting of African migrants by perpetrator Luca Traini that left six seriously wounded.

 Background

 Mastropietro was born and raised in a working class community in Rome.
 Mastropietro had been drawn to Macerata, a medieval town near the coast of the Adriatic Sea, for its tranquility.
-In her early teens, she began dating a Romanian drug dealer and became addicted to drugs.
+In her early teens, she was groomed and began dating a Romanian drug dealer and became addicted to drugs.

 Murder and investigation

 At the time of her murder, 18-year-old Mastropietro had been staying for several weeks at a drug-treatment centre overlooking vineyards in the hills near Macerata.
 On 29 January, she left the rehabilitation centre to buy drugs at Diaz Gardens, a park outside Macerata's city walls characterized by sinuous roads, filled with drug dealers, many of whom were migrants.
 In the park, Mastropietro was believed to have been led to a 30-year-old Nigerian named Innocent Oseghale, who had arrived in Italy on 26 August 2014, during a peak migration period.
 On 31 January, police found Mastropietro's body dismembered and hidden in two suitcases.
 Although she was believed to be a murder victim, the exact cause of her death had not been determined as of February 2018.
 Soon after, Italian police said they found her bloodied clothing at the home of Innocent Oseghale, a Nigerian who moved to Italy in 2014 but who had dropped out of a refugee assistance program and begun selling drugs.

 Mastropietro's funeral was held on 29 May 2018 at Rome's Ognissanti church, before burial at Campo Verano.
 Flowers were left by the local Nigerian community and diplomatic staff, Rome mayor Virginia Raggi, and Luca Traini, who opened fire against several African migrants in Macerata days after the murder.

 Oseghale, described as "a 30-year-old Nigerian with an expired residency permit and a criminal record of drug dealing", was arrested soon after the body and clothing were found.
 Along with Oseghale, police arrested two other Nigerian men.